Lagging Indicators: Navigating Economic Trends for Informed Decision-Making

 The Basics of Lagging Indicators

 Imagine you're driving a car and you see a red light up ahead.
 That red light is a lagging indicator – it tells you that you need to stop, but it doesn't give you much information about what's coming next.
 In the world of economics, lagging indicators work in a similar way.
-They provide information about what has already happened in the economy, but they don't necessarily tell you what will happen in the future.
+They provide information about what has already happened in the , but they don't necessarily tell you what will happen in the future.

 Let's take a closer look at some key lagging indicators and how they can help us navigate economic trends for informed decision-making.